alexjsteffen/ttsrs/README.md

 ### Setup

-Before using ai-tts.rs, make sure to set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
+Before using ttsrs, make sure to set the `OPENAI_API_KEY` environment variable with your OpenAI API key.

-Enjoy using ai-tts.rs!
+Enjoy using ttsrs!